A mice-free domain

-The lawmakers were very clear on one specific point: should you come across a man – in your storehouse – someone who had stolen from you – then you could strike him dead on the spot.
+The lawmakers were also very clear on one specific point: should you come across a man, in your storehouse, someone who had stolen from you, then you could strike him dead on the spot.
 A brutal entry, emphasising people’s need and right to protect their vital food supply.

 The bell tower

-The bell was usually only used during spring, summer and autumn.
-For many, the first sound of the bell was a cherished sign of spring.
+The bell was usually only used during spring, summer, and autumn.
+For many, the first sound of the bell for the season was a cherished sign of spring.